relight14/micropaymentcrawler/replit.md

 - **Input Field**: Features an auto-expanding multi-line textarea with an inline send button.
 - **Conversation Management**: Implements conversation-scoped source selection to prevent cross-topic pollution and a "Start a New Search" button for clearer conversation resets.
 Report Builder queries automatically switch to Chat mode for context.
 - **Smart Summary Button**: Dynamic button text changes from "Summarize for $X" to "Review Summary" after purchase, with persistent cache checks to avoid duplicate purchases.
+- **File Upload System**: Users can upload .doc/.docx/.md files to projects for AI processing.
+Files are parsed on upload (python-docx for Word documents, UTF-8 for markdown), stored in the `uploaded_files` database table with full content and metadata, and displayed in the outline builder alongside web sources.
+Uploaded files integrate seamlessly with drag-and-drop, can be added to outline sections, and are included when generating research reports.
+The report generator fetches full file content (not just previews) from the database and includes it in Claude prompts for comprehensive analysis.
+Maximum file size: 10MB.

 ## Feature Specifications
 - **Dynamic Research Services**: Provides query-based research packages with variable pricing ($0.10-$10.00), determined by source count, quality, and licensing complexity.